Flokots/alx-low_level_programming/0x01-variables_if_else_while/README.md

         * if the number is 0: `is zero`
         * if the number is less than 0: `is negative`
     * followed by a new line
+### 1. The last digit
+This program will assign a random number to the variable `n` each time it is executed.